-Do Overs +2 – Stories of Lesbian Love & Sensuality
+Do Overs +2 – Stories of Lesbian Love & Sensuality – eBook

 by Karin Kallmaker

-Use coupon code DOOVERS22 to receive 22% off this title.
-Final price $2.33.
+Are you a fan?
+Use coupon code YESIAM to receive 20% off this title.

 - Three stories of love and sensuality from the archives of the award-winning Karin Kallmaker.
 In the explicit “Do Overs” reliving their less-than-spectacular first date reveals all the ways a lesbian couple has learned to express their desire and trust.
 The answer to a romantic proposal is lost in the clamor of a noisy eatery in “You Can’t Win If You Don’t Play.”
 Lust and wry humor combine in “Lilith” when a mind-dwelling demon used to having her way tries to get the better of a lesbian erotica writer.